LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 If button **SK2** is held in while the power / volume control is turned off, and with suspend mode enabled, the radio will do a full power off, and the realtime clock will not be maintained.
 If suspend mode is not enabled, holding **SK2** while the power / volume control is turned off, will enter suspend mode.

-Note.
+*Note:*

 Suspend mode consumes about 20mA from the battery, and will flatten the battery in around 3 or 4 days, for a brand-new battery that is fully charged.
 This mode is primarily intended for use with Satellite mode, which requires the exact time and date to be known, in order to predict satellite passes and calculate satellite Doppler corrected frequencies.

 #### Satellite follow mode<!-- linebreak -->